uranus4ever/Behavioral-Cloning/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help with left turn bias.
 For example, here is an image that has then been flipped:

 ![alt text][image6]